QUITE7/EDA-games_sales_dataset-project/MVP.md

 4- the other sales in <font color=red>"red"</font> dots and dashes

-the result indcates that<font color=blue> North America</font> region is the most profitable region specially between the year 2006 to 2010 as it starts to downgrade in the last few years
+the result indicates that<font color=blue> North America</font> region is the most profitable region specially between the year 2006 to 2010 as it starts to downgrade in the last few years